r-dube/pickingflowers/cnex.md

 This co-founder also worked at Huawei from 2011 to 2013 in Huawei's storage division.
 By 2016, CNEX had developed some advanced controllers for SSDs - technology that Huawei did not yet have.

-## Huawei strings along CNEX
+## Huawei fakes purchase interest
 Huawei engaged CNEX by pretending that it was interested in purchasing CNEX's technology.
 In 2015, Huawei invited CNEX to make a presentation in China.
 Huawei portrayed this presentation as "for the headquarter and not for the storage group."
-Subsequently, Huawei pressured CNEX to share a copy of the deck - the pressure came from dangling the possibility of a purchase in front of CNEX.
+Subsequently, Huawei pressured CNEX to share a copy of the deck - the pressure came from dangling the possibility of a product purchase in front of CNEX.
 Huawei assured CNEX that it would not share the presentation with the storage group.
-However, once it had the presentation, it did just that.
+However, once it had the presentation, Huawei did just that.
-The idea was to understand bits of technology documented in the presentation and use those ideas in Huawei's storage group.
+The idea was to understand bits of technology documented in the presentation and use those ideas in Huawei's storage products.

 ## Huawei employs China-based academic for reverse-engineering
 In 2016, Huawei engaged two academicians to reverse-engineer CNEX's product.